 The following are functions to set up the frequency points, dwell time, and cycles for the list/sweep behavior.
-All frequencies are in Hertz (Hz), and dwell times are in 500 us; that is, a value of 1 is 500 us, 2 is 1 ms, etc. If cycle count is set to 0, the sweep will loop continuously until a trigger is detected or when list mode is disabled through SetRfMode().
+All frequencies are in Hertz (Hz), and dwell times are in 500 μ s; that is, a value of 1 is 500 μ s, 2 is 1 ms, etc. For if cycle count is set to 0, the sweep will loop continuously until a trigger is detected or when list mode is disable through SetRfMode().
 The functions are: